-The research and development costs relating to sepofarsen primarily consisted of salaries and costs paid to CROs for clinical studies, including statistical analyses, and manufacturing of process performance qualification drug substance batches as well as (pre-)commercial drug product batches.
+In 2022 and 2021, the research and development costs relating to sepofarsen primarily consisted of salaries and costs paid to CROs for clinical studies, including statistical analyses, and manufacturing of process performance qualification drug substance batches as well as (pre-)commercial drug product batches.
 Other significant costs are our internal laboratory costs, including the materials used in the labs and rent allocated to the lab space, as well as consultancy costs in the support of our research and development activities.
+In 2023, costs related to sepofarsen were limited.